Village Cinemas: 4DX

 On 27 October 2017, the first 4DX screen owned by Village was opened.
 4DX allows a motion picture presentation to be augmented with environmental effects such as seat motion, wind, rain, fog, lights, and scents along with the standard video and audio.
-As such, theaters must be specially designed for and equipped with 4DX technology.
+As such, theatres must be specially designed for and equipped with 4DX technology.

 There are 4DX screens at the following sites: